carpentries/workshop-template/CUSTOMIZATION.md

 ## Home Page: Setup

-You should irrelevant parts of the section titled `Setup` so that your learners don't try to install software that they won't need.
+You should delete the pieces of the `Setup` section related to software you will not be using in your workshop, so that learners don't spend time installing software they don't need.
 After you edit the `Setup` section, you should edit the installation test script.

-`swc-installation-test-1.py` is pretty simple, and just checks that the students have a recent enough version of Python installed that will be able to parse `swc-installation-test-2.py`.
+`swc-installation-test-1.py` is pretty simple, and just checks that the students have a recent enough version of Python installed that they can run `swc-installation-test-2.py`.

 `swc-installation-test-2.py`
 checks for a list of dependencies and prints error messages if a